cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 		)
 ```

-The first line of code in the case statement calls the application's `OnRecvIbcTopRankPacket` callback on the keeper to process the reception of the packet.
+The first line of code in the case statement calls the application's `OnRecvIbcTopRankPacket` callback on the keeper to process the reception of the packet:

 ```go
 // OnRecvIbcTopRankPacket processes packet reception